 “This is distinctly not the intent of the Framers.
 The Framers were aware of the danger of any impeachment process that would make the President the ‘mere creature of the legislature,’ a quote directly from the Framers while debating the impeachment process on the floor of the Constitutional Convention of 1787.”

-The defense turned their attention to a letter by more than 140 legal professionals that was repeatedly cited by Dems in their opening arguments because it called the Defense’s First Amendment briefings “legally frivolous.”
+The defense turned their attention to a letter by more than 140 legal professionals that were repeatedly cited by Dems in their opening arguments because it called the Defense’s First Amendment briefings “legally frivolous.”
 Van der Veen characterized this as “really an outrageous attempt to intimidate Mr. Trump’s lawyers” because of the professional and legal consequences within different State bars and law societies for failure to practice with due ethical standards are often extremely steep for lawyers, “Whenever a lawyer advances a truly frivolous argument they may violate professional, ethical rules and could be subject to discipline,” he said.

 “Interestingly the law professors’ letter was issued on Feb 5, three days before we even filed our legal brief in this matter, and they ignored landmark bedrock Supreme Court cases directly addressing this issue,” said van der Veen.